openpoke/decidim-module-reporting-proposals/README.md

 > **IMPORTANT:**
 >
 > This module makes use of the [Deface](https://github.com/spree/deface) gem.
-> In conjuntion with other modules (we know [Term Customizer](https://github.com/mainio/decidim-module-term_customizer/) is one of them) it might cause errors when precompiling assets for production sites.
+> In conjunction with other modules (we know [Term Customizer](https://github.com/mainio/decidim-module-term_customizer/) is one of them) it might cause errors when precompiling assets for production sites.
 But only if during this process the compiling machine does not have access to the database.
 >
 > It is easy to overcome this problem.
 Just add the following line to your `config/environments/production.rb` file:
 >